RectifiedFlow/RectifiedFlow.github.io/_pages/blog.md

   <!-- Text -->
   <p>
-    <strong>Rectified flow</strong> is a unified framework for generative modeling that offers a
-    simplified view on flow- and diffusion-based techniques.
-It has been applied to state-of-the-art image, audio, and video generation.
-In a nutshell, rectified flow interpolates between noise and data distributions through an interpolation process.
-This process is then "rectified" (or "causalized") to produce a generative ODE model.
-The procedure can be repeated to "reflow" the system, yielding ODEs with straighter trajectories that can be discretized using fewer, or even a single, step.
+    <strong>Rectified flow</strong> offers a simplified yet unified perspective on flow- and diffusion-based generative modeling and has been widely applied to state-of-the-art image, audio, and video generation.
+It was derived by simplifying diffusion models to the extreme both conceptually and algorithmically, thereby uncovering a principled framework for rectifying transport maps to learn straighten ODE dynamics for fast discretized inference.
   </p>

   <p>
-    This series of tutorials on rectified flow addresses topics that are often sources of confusion and highlights the connections between rectified flow and other generative modeling methods.
+    This series of tutorials on rectified flow addresses topics that are often sources of confusion and clarifies the connections with other generative modeling methods.
   </p>

   <p>